 Course credit is awarded in semester hours as recorded on the academic transcript.
-The fall and spring semesters are 16-weeks in length.
+The fall and spring semesters are approximately 16-weeks in length.
 The summer session consists of either one eight-week session or two four-week sessions.
 NCMC also offers two intersessions, which occur between semesters.
 Each intersession is affiliated with the semester immediately following the intersession and consists of 4 weeks.
 Course delivery consists of traditional on-ground, online, as well as the blended format which allows for reduced in-class instructional contact plus an online component.

 NCMC calculates credit hours by semester based on the standard Carnegie unit.
 The semester credit hour is the unit of measure used to determine college-credit course work.
-A credit hour is defined as one hour of classroom or direct faculty instruction and a minimum of two hours of out of class student work each week for approximately fifteen weeks for one semester of credit.
+A credit hour is defined as one hour of classroom or direct faculty instruction and a minimum of two hours of out of class student work each week for approximately sixteen weeks for one semester of credit.
 Thus, a unit of credit equates to three hours of student work per week (1 hour lecture plus 2 hours of homework OR 2/3 hours of lab/activity) for 16 weeks.
 Lecture courses are considered to be one hour of lecture class time and two hours per week of homework.
 For the typical three-unit class, a student spends three hours per week in class and should be prepared to complete six hours per week of homework.
 A unit of a laboratory/activity course is equal to two/three hours per week.
 In order to earn credit hours, students must also meet institutional and state learning outcomes at a satisfactory level.

 NCMC meets and/or exceeds the minimum course length requirement set by the Federal Student Aid Program (FSA) regulations.
 At NCMC, one credit hour is granted for 750 minutes of contact lecture time.
 Credits at NCMC are awarded based on the number of minutes a lecture class meets per week as well as, if the students successfully meeting the stated learning outcomes.
 One credit is awarded for each 50 minute session for a 16 week semester or 750 minutes per credit.
 Labs must meet additional instructional time, as required by state regulations.
 NCMC courses exceed the minimum class time required and meet 50 minutes for three day courses, 110 minutes for two day courses and 165 minutes for one day courses for a minimum of 2250 minutes per semester.
 These standards are adhered to when developing class schedules each semester.